bglnelissen/slideToolkit/guides/Readme.md

 ```
 Multiline commands end with a dash \
-	indent, and continue on the next line.
+	indent 4 spaces, and continue on the next line. \
+	Copy & paste these whole blocks of code.
 ```

 #### Step 1 - Make shure you have the 'latest & greatest'